Eric Michael Washington

 Monique Roffey is an award winning writer.
 Her most recent novel, The Mermaid of Black Conch (Peepal Tree Press) won the Costa Book of the Year Award, 2020 and was shortlisted for the Goldsmiths Prize, 2020, the Rathbones/Folio Award 2021, and the Republic of Consciousness Award.
 It was also long listed for the OCM Bocas Award for Fiction and the Orwell Prize for Political fiction, 2021.

-Eric Michael Washington is assistant professor of history and director of African and African Diaspora Studies at Calvin College.
+Eric Michael Washington is professor of history and director of African and African Diaspora Studies at Calvin University.
 He is primarily interested in studying the African American church from its development in the late 18th century through the 19th century, and individual Christians, primarily Calvinists.
 He also has a growing academic interest in the growing “Black and Reformed” movement in North America.